 But let’s come back to the main topic of this article, and talk about batteries.

 What Does It Mean When a Car Battery Is Drained?

-When you try to start an engine, and after turning a key, you hear nothing or just weak sound of a starter motor for a second or less, most likely your battery is dead.
-It could also be a broken starter motor, but in 99% cases, when you cannot start an engine, the reason is drained battery.
+When you try to start an engine, and after turning a key, you hear nothing or just a weak sound of a starter motor for a second or less, most likely your battery is dead.
+It could also be a broken starter motor, but in 99% of cases, when you cannot start an engine, the reason is a drained battery.